 Paws for a Cause is an annual 5 kilometer fun run, organized by nursing students to raise money to help meet the needs of underserved populations.
-In 2014, Paws for a Cause has elected that the proceeds will benefit children in Round Rock ISD.
-The fun run is open to the public.
+In 2015, Paws for a Cause has elected that the proceeds will benefit children at Round Rock and Georgetown ISDs.
+The fun run is open to the public and is pet and family friendly.
 All registrants will receive a t-shirt.

 If you would like to donate but not participate in the race, please click on the "Donate to the Cause" button below.
 There is no set amount for donations.